 It’s an entirely different system even at the genetic and molecular level than the one that encodes normal memories.”

-What impressed me about the study was the obvious nature of its straightforward experimental methods.
+What impressed me about that study was the obvious nature of its straightforward experimental methods.
 Why hadn’t other researchers used the same methods decades ago?
 Doing so could have resulted in dozens of informative follow-on study variations by now, which is my point in item 1 above.

 “Posttraining/postreactivation treatments induce an internal state, which becomes encoded with the memory, and should be present at the time of testing to ensure a successful retrieval.”